S73FF3N/iwedb/docs/source/structure/index.rst

     -   ...

 A Wind Farm object has other properties than a Turbine Model object:
-Name, Country, Place and so on.
+"Name", "Country", "Place" and so on.

 In general there are 3 views for each category.
-First there is a list view, which shows all usable objects of a categroy and gives the option to do individual selection.
-Also ther is a detail view, which shows the diefferent properies of an object.
+First there is a list view, which shows all usable objects of a categroy and gives the option to do individual selections.
+Also there is a detail view, which shows the diefferent properies of an object.
 At last, the formula view gives the possibility to add new objects and edit already existing objects.

 The categories going to be discribed in detail in the other parts.